riverbed/steelscript-steelhead/docs/tutorial.rst

 the hostname or IP address of the SteelHead appliance and the existing authentication object.
 Note that the arguments ``$username`` and ``$password`` need to be replaced with the actual username and password, and the argument ``$host`` need to be replaced with the hostname or IP address of the SteelHead appliance.

 As soon as the ``SteelHead`` object is created, a connection is established to the appliance, and the authentication credentials are validated.
 If the username and password are not correct, you will immediately see an exception.

+Sending commands
+^^^^^^^^^^^^^^^^

+As soon as a SteelHead object is available, commands can be sent to the SteelHead appliance via two kinds of interfaces: Command Line Interface (CLI) and Application Program Interface (API).
+CLI is mainly used if the end user just to view the output as it returns well formatted string.
+In contrast, API returns python data objects and therefore can be used for further data analysis and manipulation.
+Below a detailed description for both interfaces are presented using concrete examples.

+CLI Interface
+"""""""""""""

-The ``sh`` object is the basis for all communication with the SteelHead appliance.
-We can get some basic version information by simply executing the "show version" command
+The SteelHead object ``sh`` is the basis for all communication with the SteelHead appliance.
+We can get some basic version information as follows.

 .. code-block:: python